Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Real-world applications

+In the following, we present experiments on two real-world data sets.
+We compare the proposed iterative methods (`Iterative-VL') with Cholesky-based calculations (`Cholesky-VL'), the approach of \citet{zilber2021vecchia} (`GPVecchia'), and a modified predictive process approximation \citep{finley2009improving} (`LowRank') concerning prediction accuracy and runtime for calculating marginal likelihoods.

-We apply our methodology to a large, spatial, and non-Gaussian data set of column water vapor data collected from the NASA Earthdata website \url{https://www.earthdata.nasa.gov}.
+We first consider a large, spatial, and non-Gaussian data set of column water vapor data collected from the NASA Earthdata website \url{https://www.earthdata.nasa.gov}.
 This data set contains measurements of column water vapor amounts over cloud-free ocean areas that were collected by NASA's Moderate-Resolution Imaging Spectroradiometer (MODIS) on the Aqua satellite between 13:45 and 13:50 on March 28, 2019, over a region with west, north, east, and south bounding coordinates -42.249, 67.444, 4.261, and 45.260, respectively.
 We consider data produced by the near-infrared algorithm with a 1 km spatial resolution.
 The same data was also used in \citet{zilber2021vecchia}.